docQodly/docs/docs/studio/pageLoaders/components/matrix.md

         <ol>
             <li value="1"><strong>Navigate to the Properties Panel</strong>: Access the Data Access category located within the Properties panel for the Matrix component.</li>
             <br/>
-            <li value="é"><strong>Define the Datasource</strong>: Specify the appropriate Datasource that contains the data you want to display within the Matrix.
+            <li value="é"><strong>Define the Qodly Source</strong>: Specify the appropriate qodlysource that contains the data you want to display within the Matrix.
 For instance, you can select an entity selection from a relevant dataclass, such as <code>roomSelection</code>.</li>
         </ol>
 	</Column.Item>
 	<Column.Item width="35%">